Sitagliptin/metformin

 Sitagliptin/metformin, sold under the brand name Janumet among others, is a fixed-dose combination anti-diabetic medication used to treat type 2 diabetes.
 It may be used in those whose blood sugar is not controlled with metformin and a sulfonylurea.
 It is taken by mouth.

 Common side effects include diarrhea, headache, and upper respiratory tract infections.
 Serious side effects may include lactic acidosis, pancreatitis, low blood sugar, heart failure, joint pain, and allergic reactions.
-It has not been properly studied in people who are pregnant or breastfeeding.
+It has not been properly studied in women who are pregnant or breastfeeding.
 It contains sitagliptin (a dipeptidyl peptidase-4 inhibitor) and metformin (a biguanide).